 We are proud to share this new report in which Dr. Fatimah Salleh, interviewer and lead author, lifts up the words of eleven people of color who serve on the boards of predominantly white agricultural and environmental nonprofits, highlighting the dynamics, rewards, and challenges that they have experienced in that role.
-It also offers recommendations, based on those interviews, for boards that are trying to become more diverse and includes a list of relevant resources.

 On September 9, we joined with several other organizations to present an NC State Candidates Forum on the topics of farming, food, and hunger.
 We invited candidates from both sides of the aisle to join us running for the offices of Labor Commissioner, Agriculture Commissioner, Superintendent of Public Instruction, and Lieutenant Governor.